dankNecessities/GMSRefactor/README.md

 # GMSRefactor
-Garage Management System in Pyside6
+Garage Management System in Django and Pyside6